Layr-Labs/eigenda/README.md

 ### Optimism

 An E2E test exists which spins up a local OP sequencer instance using the [op-e2e](https://github.com/ethereum-optimism/optimism/tree/develop/op-e2e) framework for asserting correct interaction behaviors with batch submission and state derivation.
-These tests can be ran via `make optimism-test`.

 ## Resources